anegg0/gr0wing-hugo/content/posts/2012-07-08-free-and-homeless-the-experiment-part-7.md

   </p>
 </div>

-And they&#8217;ve banned noise too, they only let the birds sing.
+And they've banned noise too, they only let the birds sing.
 Water ripples quietly.
 Nothing is happening and I like it.

-I drag myself looking for a hotel, there&#8217;s no rush.
+I drag myself looking for a hotel, there's no rush.
 The few people I come across are smiling neo-hippies and local people.
 The vibe is so much different from San Pedro.
-I&#8217;ve been warned that I might want to stay for a while.
+I've been warned that I might want to stay for a while.

 A dense and friendly vegetation protects the streets.
 As I check around,  my mind tunes up with stillness.